- Do you struggle to understand others and fit in socially?

 Your results will then be compared to guidelines put forth by diagnostic manuals.
 Here in the UK this is not the DSM-5, popular in America, although your practitioner will know its recommendations.
 The ICD-10 is used instead, alongside the guidelines put forth by the National Institute of Health and Care Excellence (NICE).

-The benefits of autism testing for adults
+The benefits of autism testing

-- override any previous misdiagnosis such as a learning difficulty or anxiety disorder
+• override any previous misdiagnosis such as a learning difficulty or anxiety disorder

-- qualify for certain benefits and support.
+• qualify for certain benefits and support

-Autism therapy and support post-diagnosis
+Autism support post-diagnosis and therapy sessions

-While there is no cure for ASD, there are a variety of interventions that have shown success in managing symptoms and improving quality of life.
+While there is no cure for ASD, there are a variety of interventions that have shown success in managing and improving quality of life.
 These typically address one or more areas of functioning, including social, communication, cognitive, and academic skills.
 There are also support groups and networks that can help, such as social learning programs and daily skills programs.

-Counselling is a recommended intervention, particularly when ASD occurs alongside another mental health issue, such as depression or anxiety.
-Cognitive-behavioural therapy (CBT) in particular is often recommended.
+Counselling is a recommended intervention, particularly when ASD occurs alongside another mental health issue, such as depression or anxietyCognitive-behavioural therapy (CBT) in particular is often recommended.

 It’s important to not overlook support for yourself if you are a family member or partner with someone suffering autism spectrum disorder.